Nepiki/Guides/Densetsu-no-Stafy-2-(Game-Boy-Advance).md

 ![](https://cdn.discordapp.com/attachments/780609366947528716/854065128126808084/Densetsu_no_Stafy_2_Japan.png)

 Answer the second (bottom) option for the first question, then the first (top) option for the rest of them.
-If you mess up, move close to Moe to begin the cutscene again.
+If you mess up, move closer to Moe to begin the cutscene again.

 ![](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/180635.png)